Accumulators are simple devices that store energy in the form of fluid under pressure.

 - It is compact and light in weight.

-- Since the bladder is a rubber element and has small inertia, it provides quick pressure response even to minute changes.
+- Since the bladder is a rubber element and has small inertia, it provides a quick pressure response even to minute changes.

 - They have very few functional parts and are less expensive.